China senior medical adviser: coronavirus pandemic 'over by June' if countries act

 Local governments must do their utmost to ensure people return to work as soon as possible, the official China Daily said in an editorial.

-Many businesses are still facing labour shortages and supply-chain disruptions, it said.
+Many businesses are still facing labor shortages and supply-chain disruptions, it said.

 “The epidemic control measures have put an enormous strain on China’s enterprises, especially the small and medium-sized ones in the service sector,” it said.
 “Any further delay in their return to normal operations will entail widespread bankruptcies and job losses, which will threaten social stability.”